w601sxs/mcp/src/cfn-mcp-server/README.md

 ## Resource Type support

-Resources which are supported by this MCP and the supported operations can be found here: <https://docs.aws.amazon.com/cloudcontrolapi/latest/userguide/supported-resources.html>
+Resources which are supported by this MCP and the supported operations can be found [here](https://docs.aws.amazon.com/cloudcontrolapi/latest/userguide/supported-resources.html)

 ## Security Considerations